MntCer/Rooc/working_notes.md

 b.a = &mut a as *mut StructA;
 ```

+> Result: don't do any ref and ptr, it's too many problem in semantic phase.

 ### For anonymous struct

 We requires that all types, including structs, be defined explicitly with a name before they can be instantiated and used.